MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Lumerin Model.md

 ### Layer 2 Contracts

 #### **Ecosystem Registry**
-Same as the layer 1 ecosystem registry, the layer 2 ecosystem registry is a reference list of all official Morpherus contracts deployed on that blockchain as well as a list of ecosystem registries deployed on other blockchains.
+Same as the layer 1 ecosystem registry, the layer 2 ecosystem registry is a reference list of all official us contracts deployed on that blockchain as well as a list of ecosystem registries deployed on other blockchains.

 #### **Layer 2 Minter**
 The layer 2 minter contract owns the Morpheus Token (MOR) contract and is responsible for receiving messages from the layer 1 sender contract and executing the minting of MOR based on those messages.